navhealth/infosec/source/sections/04-risk_management_policy.md

   * Output - Recommendation of control(s) and alternative solutions to mitigate risk.

 * Step 9.
 Results Documentation
-  * Results of the risk assessment are documented in an official report, spreadsheet, or briefing and provided to senior management to make decisions on policy, procedure, budget, and Platform operational and management changes.
+  * Results of the risk assessment are documented in the Issue Management System and summarized in Meeting Minutes.
   * Output - A risk assessment report that describes the threats and vulnerabilities, measures the risk, and provides recommendations for control implementation.

 ### 4.3.2 Risk Mitigation